ctf0/SimpleMenu/README.md

     ],

     /*
+     * where to search for the template views relative to "resources\views" folder */
+    'templatePath' => 'pages',

+    /*
      * the path where we will save the route list for multiLocal route resolving */
     'routeListPath' => storage_path('logs/simpleMenu.php'),